osg-htc/docs/docs/worker-node/install-singularity.md

     Most sites will want to follow the RPM install instructions until there is wider VO support.

-If the operating system is an EL 7 variant, and has been updated to EL 7.4 or the 7.4 kernel (3.10.0-693 or greater), you can skip installation altogether and instead do these steps to enable singularity to be run as an unprivileged user via CVMFS:
+If the operating system is an EL 7 variant and has been updated to the EL 7.4 kernel (3.10.0-693 or greater), you can skip installation altogether and instead do these steps to enable singularity to be run as an unprivileged user via CVMFS:

 1. Set the `namespace.unpriv_enable=1` boot option.
-The easiest way to do this is to add it in `/etc/sysconfig/grub` to the end of the GRUB_CMDLINE_LINUX variable, before the ending double-quote.
+The easiest way to do this is to add it in `/etc/sysconfig/grub` to the end of the `GRUB_CMDLINE_LINUX` variable, before the ending double-quote.
 2. Update the grub configuration:

         :::console